espocrm/documentation/administration/portal.md

 ## Access to Portal

 You can find the url for your portal in 'URL' field of the portal record.
 You can use server configuration tools (such mod_rewrite) to be able to access by different url.
-For this case you need fill in 'Custom URL' field.
+For this case you need to fill in 'Custom URL' field.